dart analyze command performs the same static analysis that you get when you use an IDE or editor that has Dart support.

 --no-fatal-warnings flags.
 For example, to make the analyzer fail when any issue is the

 $ dart analyze --fatal-infos

-You can add a directory argument:
+You can add a directory or a single file argument:

 $ dart analyze bin

 To customize the analysis, use an analysis options file or special comments in Dart source code, as described in Customizing static analysis.